PHS room 203

 3. Spiral notebook (around 100 pages)

-4. Calculator (scientific or better, available through the PHS library)
+4. Calculator (scientific or better, classroom set available for in class use)

 What about Geometry?Geometry is a application of arithmetic and algebra to solve problems.
 It was developed 2500 years ago for construction, navigation, music, and art.If you are 'bad at math' you can learn geometry.
 If you are 'good at math', you can learn geometry.We learn how to collaborate with our peers.
 We study logic.
 We learn to slow down and think about a problem.
 We work hard.
 We work quickly while writing down everything that we know about the problem.
 We learn to argue correctly and justify our statements with facts.
 We are creative.
 We learn to find and reference those facts to support our thought.
 We get better.

 In Advanced Quantitative Reasoning, students will develop and apply skills necessary for college, careers, and life.
 Course content consists primarily of applications of high school mathematics concepts to prepare students to become well-educated and highly informed 21st century citizens.
 Students will develop and apply reasoning, planning, and communication to make decisions and solve problems in applied situations involving numerical reasoning, probability, statistical analysis, finance, mathematical selection, and modeling with algebra, geometry, trigonometry, and discrete mathematics.